 Menstruation is governed by Vata Dosha, specifically Apana Vayu.
 This is the downward movement of Prana in our being.
 It is not only responsible for our periods but also elimination such as urination and bowel movements, of ejaculation and childbirth.
 For a healthy period, our Apana Vayu needs to be in balance.
 However, it is also rather unstable (as Vata is in general) and can quickly get deranged.

 During our menstruation, we need to keep our Vata in check.
+(I have a whole course full of inspiration on how to this – see my Feminine Cycles and Seasons online course ).
 First of all honouring, it’s natural flow downwards and out.
 Allowing the letting go and release.
 This means we might want to use pads or special period pants like these.
 It also means that we want to allow our pelvic floor to just do its own thing.
 If anything allowing it to relax and release.
 In fact, menstruation seems to be the perfect time to let go.
 Our body is releasing the uterine lining coloured by bleeding.
 Maybe it is time for us to release any unnecessary tension, anxieties and stress too?